-In the midst of the fun and silliness which this activity can lead to, the students do something for themselves my 10-grade English teacher Mrs. Craddock did for me.
+In the midst of the fun and silliness that this activity can lead to, the students do something for themselves my 10-grade English teacher Mrs. Craddock did for me.
 They create a story for words.
 Since storytelling engages the mind and the memory, the student’s opportunity to create stories for these words to dwell in creates a bridge between the rote spelling and the meaning behind each word.

 My older students delight in their opportunity to create minuscule worlds in a sentence or two.
 The practice kicks into overdrive at the right time in a student’s development: Level 7.